Forget about eggshells. Talking to teens can sometimes feel like walking through a minefield. One wrong word and BOOM! We’re in a full-blown argument.

 3. Never

 “Never” can get the volcano stirred up really fast.
 “You never take care of your pets.”
 “You never treat your siblings well.”
 What we really mean is we are frustrated with something our teen is doing.
-Just like in marriage, using absolutes like “you never” with our kids will immediately put them on the defense.
+Just like in marriage, using absolutes like “you never” with our kids will immediately put them on the defensive.
 Chances are, they did take care of the pet at some point, and they were nice to their siblings that one time last month.
 But because you say “never,” they think you won’t ever recognize the times when they DO get things right.

 They feel we only see the bad stuff when we say “never.”